-5. The person impounding such cattle, or the owner thereof, may in the first instance pay to such poundkeeper the paid, and cattle released, sum so claimed: and thereupon such poundkeeper shall subject to order of justice. release such cattle and retain such sum, to abide the written order of the Justice of the Peace adjudicating on such claim.
+(5.)
+The person impounding such cattle, or the owner thereof, may in the first instance pay to such poundkeeper the sum so claimed; and thereupon such poundkeeper shall release such cattle and retain such sum, to abide the written order of the Justice of the Peace adjudicating on such claim.